On the relationship between Type Ia supernova luminosity and host-galaxy properties: Results

-We test two empirically predicted distributions against our SN~Ia data.
-These data are binned into early-type (E, S0) and late-type (Sbc, Sc, Sd, and Sdm).
-Following the procedure described in Section~\ref{sec:empirical_prediction}, we count Scd as Sc type, and exclude S0a, Sa, Sab, and Sb types.
-The comparison between two predicted distributions and our SN samples is shown in the left panel of Figure~\ref{fig:main_combined}.
-Distributions are normalised to the same height for clarity.
-The predicted late-type distributions, whose mean values are fixed at zero similarly to the SN~Ia late-type samples, are omitted in the figure.

-The SN samples exhibit a separation --- the absolute difference between the samples' means --- of $0.070$\,mag between early-type and late-type distribution peaks.
-These samples are calculated from 117 early-type and 75 late-type sources, and sampled 10,000 times with uncertainties to build up the plotted distributions.
-Because we define the separation using only the sample means, we chose the Welsch $t$-test as a significance test of the separation.
-In addition, the Welsch $t$-test accounts for the nonidentical uncertainties among each sample.
-We found that the two populations have a Welsch $t$-statistic of $-207$ with a $p$-value much less than $0.1\%$, indicating that the $-0.070$\,mag separation of the early-type HR distribution from the late-type distribution is statistically significant.
+The SN samples exhibit an HR separation --- the absolute difference between the samples' means --- of $0.068$\,mag between early- and late-type distributions.
+These samples are calculated from 117 early- and 75 late-type sources, and sampled 10,000 times with uncertainties to build up the plotted distributions.
+This separation has a small Welsch $t$-test\footnotemark{} $p$-value ($0.005$), and is therefore statistically significant.